deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 He was right.
 No sooner had Derek bullied the station into grudgingly allowing BGEV-8 to synchronize with the interstellar communications relay than the ship was announcing a priority message for all eyes.

-Monica put a few tactful light-minutes between them and the station and they went dark in interplanetary space before relaxing enough to gather in the ship's common area – a circular lounge with furniture that folded into the deck to make room for the gym mat – and load the message.
+Monica put a few tactful light-minutes between them and the station and they went dark in interplanetary space before relaxing enough to gather in the ship's common area---a circular lounge with furniture that folded into the deck to make room for the gym mat---and load the message.

 Sure enough, their billionaire employer's frowning visage was the very first frame of the message.